Planck's Dusty GEMS. VIII. Dense-gas reservoirs in the most active dusty starbursts at z~3: Observations, data reduction, and line extraction

+We used these lower angular resolution, continuum-subtracted line cubes to derive spatially-integrated spectra and line maps of HCN(5--4) and HNC(5--4), with a channel width of 15\,MHz.
+We coadded frequency channels covering these emission lines to produce velocity-integrated maps and summed up pixels above 3$\,\sigma$ to obtain integrated spectra.
+Emission lines were fitted with single Gaussians and errors computed with flux uncertainties per spectral channel of 10\%.
+The HCN(5--4) line flux of $(2.05\pm0.25)\,{\rm Jy}\,{\rm km}\,{\rm s}^{-1}$ is consistent within 1$\,\sigma$ with that from NOEMA, and the HNC(5--4) flux matches those from the higher-resolution data cube and from NOEMA within 1$\,\sigma$.
+Line profiles are also comparable.
+Consequently, given that these uncertainties and the limited width of the HCN(5--4) and HNC(5--4) basebands (${<}\,2\times{\rm FWHM}$) are insufficient for producing a robust characterization of the baseline levels and line profiles, we focus the following discussion on the highest S/N detections of HCN(5--4) and HNC(5--4) from NOEMA and from the higher-resolution ALMA data cube, respectively.

-The higher-resolution observations targeted the redshifted CO(4--3) line centered at 114.888\,GHz (i.e., $z=3.005$) with high spectral resolution (see \citetalias{canameras17b}), but also covered the HNC(5--4) line in a baseband centered at 112.897\,GHz, with a channel width of 15.6\,MHz.
+These higher resolution observations targeted the redshifted CO(4--3) line centered at 114.888\,GHz (i.e., $z=3.005$) with high spectral resolution (see \citetalias{canameras17b}); it also covered the HNC(5--4) line in a baseband centered at 112.897\,GHz, with a channel width of 15.6\,MHz.
 These data were taken on 23 October 2015, with 35 antennae (configuration C36-8) in good conditions with PWV of around 0.6--1.0\,mm and high phase stability (95--100\,$\mu$m rms on baselines of 6500\,m).
-For the reduction, we used standard manual scripts with the Common Astronomy Software Application \citep[{\tt CASA},][]{mcmullin07}, applying automatic and manual flagging of visibilities, calibrating bandpass and amplitude/flux with J1058+0133, and phase with J1044+0655, 2.4\degr\ from PLCK\_G244.8+54.9.
-We applied ``Briggs'' weighting with ${\rm robust=1.0}$ and obtained a synthesized beam of $0.119\arcsec\times0.081\arcsec$ at a position angle of 45.3\degr.
-Another source, J1038+0512, 2.3\degr\ from J1044+0655, was also included in the scan sequence to allow us to verify the quality of the transfer of the phase solutions from the phase calibrator.
+We applied automatic and manual flagging of visibilities, calibrating bandpass and amplitude/flux with J1058+0133, and phase with J1044+0655, 2.4\degr\ from PLCK\_G244.8+54.9.
+We used a ``Briggs'' weighting with ${\rm robust=1.0}$ and obtained a synthesized beam of $0.119\arcsec\times0.081\arcsec$ at a position angle of 45.3\degr.
+Another source, J1038+0512, which is 2.3\degr\ from J1044+0655, was also included in the scan sequence to allow us to verify the quality of the transfer of the phase solutions from the phase calibrator.
 The rms in the data cube is $0.18\,{\rm mJy}\,{\rm beam}^{-1}$, with a spectral channel width of $42\,{\rm km}\,{\rm s}^{-1}$.